 The subject(s) has been issued a College persona non grata notice which restricts the subject from entering or accessing any college property.
 A violation of a persona non grata notice may result in that person's arrest for trespassing.

-The victim decided not to press charges or follow through with criminal or judicial process.
+The complainant decided not to pursue charges or follow through with criminal or judicial process.

 The case is determined through investigation to be false or baseless.
 No offense occurred nor was attempted.